Marineland of Canada: History

 In 1976, Marineland announced a CA$50 million expansion on 1,000 adjacent acres, to include a 400-acre "safari park" and amusement centre.
 Construction began on a new 15,000-seat stadium and pool for killer whales.
 Marineland purchased two locomotives for a steam train railroad.
 When plans for Canada's Wonderland were announced, Holer decided to further increase the park's expansion plans, adding a Gothic castle, canals and the world's largest roller coaster, for a total cost of CA$80 million.
 The "Dragon Mountain" roller coaster opened in 1983 along with other rides.
 At a cost of CA$9 million, the roller coaster opened without CA$3 million reproductions of the American and Horseshoe falls, postponed to the future.
 In 1984, Holer announced the postponement of part of the expansion, citing an 86% increase in municipal property taxes, and threatened to move the facility across the river to the United States.

 In 1982, Marineland purchased Keiko, a killer whale, from an aquarium in Hafnarfjörður, Iceland.
 Keiko started performing for the public and developed skin lesions indicative of poor health.
 He was then sold for $350,000 to Reino Aventura (now named Six Flags México), an amusement park in Mexico City, in 1985.
 Keiko was the star of the movie Free Willy in 1993.
 After spending 1996–1998 at Oregon Coast Aquarium, Keiko was returned to a sea pen in Iceland and was released to the ocean in July 2002.
 He swam to Norway, eventually settling in the Taknes fjord in November 2002, where he was not catching fish and had little contact with wild Orcas; until his death, Keiko was fed daily by the Keiko Project group.
 Keiko died of pneumonia in December 2003.

-In 1986, an unidentified trainer was taken to the hospital after he fell off the park's male killer whale, Kandu 7, and was dragged by his leg around the pool during a trick.